Ivy Bank vs. Wealthfront

 Executive Summary

-Wealthfront offers a Cash Account with a competitive APY of 3.95%, making it the winner in this comparison.
-This account has no minimum deposit or balance requirements, and it provides a straightforward experience without the need for direct deposit.
-In contrast, Ivy Bank's High-Yield Savings Account yields 3.85% APY but requires a minimum deposit and balance of $2,500, and is only available to residents of California and U.S. Territories (excluding the District of Columbia).
-Both accounts are online-only and FDIC-insured, providing solid options for savers.
+Wealthfront offers the highest APY with its Cash Account at 4.20%, making it an attractive option for savers seeking simplicity, as it has no minimum deposit or balance requirements and no direct deposit necessary.
+In contrast, Ivy Bank's High-Yield Savings Account provides a competitive rate of 3.85% but requires a minimum deposit of $2,500 and is limited to residents of California and U.S. Territories.
+Both accounts are online-only and FDIC-insured, with Wealthfront's account also noted for its superior mobile app experience.

 The analysis is based on current Banksparency database records